 LifeStage.
 What life stage was counted

 Count.
-Count of the number of of each species.
+Count of the number of amphibians of each species.

 3. Sample Analyses.

 A sample analysis is presented on the Alice Lake study area.

 This design could have multiple transects that are repeated measured over time with multiple plots measured on each transect that are also repeated measured over time.
 Please refer to the Fitting Trends with Complex Study Designs document in the CommonFile directory for information on fitting trends with complex study designs.
 For the Alice Lake Example, there is only one transect which simplifies the analysis considerably.